A Complete Guide to Email Marketing for Retailers

-And above all, empathize with your audience’s needs.
+Above all, try to empathize with your audience’s needs.
 No e-commerce can offer a solution without solving its audience’s problems.
-And if your objective is to win the growing competition against other retailers, you must prioritize your customers over anything else!
+If your objective is to win the growing competition against other retailers, you must prioritize your customers over anything else!

 E-commerce email marketing is pretty much open to all.
 And while we tried to cover the necessary ideas, you can come up with your own.
 But most importantly, you need to find out what emailing strategy your brand should have.